shadmankhan/buyAndSell-reactApp/README.md

 - Products in Cart, their Amount and Quantity has been managed and keep updating when user add or remove any product.
 - User can log out from the App.

+### Setup Guide

+Since the app is not yet deployed.
+To test and run it, follow the steps.

+1. Download the latest node JS and install in the machine from the given link "https://nodejs.org/en/download/current/"
+2. Verify the node installation using node -v
+3. Vetify the npm installation using npm -v
+4. Open the cloned project in to Code editor.
+5. Open command prompt or terminal from /src folder and execute  “npm install” to install the new packages and then use "npm start" command to start the frontend code.
+6. Now, in the terminal, navigate to /src/backend and repeat step 5.
+7. Verify by triggering the URL "http://localhost:3000" in your favorite browser, you will be able to see the application in the browser.

 ### Project Structure

 - Backend